LattanzioLab/uv/README.md

 We capitalize on a classic framework (Hertz et al. 1993) for evaluating active temperature regulation in ectotherms ("cold-blooded" animals), Arduino-based electronic sensors and other components, and our lab's 3D printer, to study active UV regulation in those species.

-Please reach out if you have any questions about the materials in this repository, and also please cite our work if you publish your findings!
+Please reach out if you have any questions about the materials in this repository, and also make sure to follow license and attribution guidance too (see LICENSE files); and cite this repository and related publications in your works.
+Thanks so much!

 Cheers,
 The Lattanzio Lab